 All growing businesses that are hitting their revenue goals share one common characteristic.
 They put the customer first.

 They don’t just talk the talk.
 They invest in providing an optimal customer experience at all touchpoints throughout the entire customer lifecycle.
-And contact centers play a vital role in delivering this omnichannel experience.
+And contact centers and customer support professionals play a vital role in delivering this omnichannel experience.

-Unfortunately, when businesses don’t pay enough mind to supporting their customer base, they lose big.
+Unfortunately, when businesses don’t pay enough attention to supporting their customer base, they lose big.
 In fact, bad customer service costs businesses more than $75 billion per year.

 Fortunately, there are several ways contact centers can improve how they serve their customers.
 Specially, they can invest in employee learning and knowledge management.